 gtm.js - If the request origin matches your own domain (e.g.

-www.googletagmanager.com, your tag is using GTG - Alternatively, use the Tag Manager verification guide
+cdn.yoursite.com/gtm.js) instead ofwww.googletagmanager.com, your tag is using GTG - Alternatively, consult the Google Tag Gateway documentation for the full enrollment guide

 What to do when late consent is detected with GTG